Managing the Risk from Mobile Devices

 Between our smartphones, laptops, desktops, smart TVs, tablets, e-readers, and Internet of Things (IoT) devices, it can be challenging to keep everything working and up to date.
 And we don’t just see this in our homes and personal lives, of course.
 The ways employees complete their daily tasks has changed drastically too.

 Organizations of all sizes have approached new technology in a variety of ways over the years, starting with employer-owned device programs.
-I remember when I got my first Blackberry (BrickBreaker was such an upgrade from Snake!), but the days are mostly gone when a company will give you a new device every 12 to 24 months and pay for your expensive data plan.
+But the days are mostly gone when a company will give you a new device every 12 to 24 months and pay for your expensive data plan.
 Today most organizations have personal device policies, better known as Bring Your Own Device (BYOD) policies.

 Giving employees flexibility in how they complete their work allows both the employee and the organization to realize increased efficiencies, with lower costs.
 However, with the ever-changing threat landscape and daily breaches, it’s vital to ensure that any device with access to personally identifiable or confidential information is kept as secure as possible, no matter who owns it.